syncsoftsolutions/f13academy/site/content/contact/_index.md

 logo: /img/71961816_100795444670873_7618647812686741504_n.png
 contact_entries:
   - heading: Location
-    text: '3153 Lynn Avenue, South San Francisco, California 94080'
+    text: |-
+      29B Rosas Street, Pamplona Tres
+      Las Piñas, Nueva Ecija, Philippines
   - heading: Working hours
-    text: 'Monday – Saturday: 9AM – 7PM We’re closed on Sundays'
+    text: 'Monday – Saturday: 9AM – 5PM We’re closed on Sundays'
 ---
 We’d love to get in touch with you and hear your ideas and questions.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">How can I get in touch?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+You can also use the form below for any inquiries about Self Mastery and F13Academy.